Have you ever considered spending an entire bird season traveling the country?

 We would leave Minnesota for the November fields of Kansas in search of ring-necked pheasant and bobwhite quail.
 It was an unusually hot season there, but my lessons learned from the first two months of our journey would pay dividends.
 We hunted early and late on sunny days, breaking for lunch and naps in the van when the sun was at its hottest.
 We never hunted more than three or four days in a row, adjusting our rest days around the weather.
 If a storm front was coming in or there was heavy rain in the forecast, we would rest on those days to the fullest, lounging around like slugs and soaking in water and calories.
 We spent a full month in Kansas, and Watson was at full speed for all of it.
 We spent glorious days afield matching wits with over-pressured roosters and trying to pin down coveys of flighty public lands bobwhites.

 When we headed home for the holiday season I was about as happy as a bird-dogging guy could be.
-One guy, his black lab, a van full of gear — all had kept us going out there in those vast fields without a hiccup.
+One guy, his black lab, a van full of gear—all had kept us going out there in those vast fields without a hiccup.

-Our last chapter was spent in the deserts of Arizona in search of Mearns quail.
+Our last chapter was spent in the deserts of Arizona in search of Mearns Quail.
 If a brush-busting lab is out of his element in wide open prairie grass, then the desert might as well be another planet.
 We hunted Arizona much like we did Kansas and Montana, hitting the ground at the crack of first light, and getting back to the van as the sun brought too much heat to the ground.
 My mobile mini-house is set up with a solar powered electrical system to power, among many things, a mini refrigerator and some fans.
 The fans helped Watson stay cool during our midday breaks, while I usually opted for a nice cold beverage.
 We kept the same type of rest day rotation, and as such we were able to keep his feet healthy and his ailing shoulder at bay.
 Because of our long season afield I chose not to make him run with boots on (often recommended for desert hunting) and found that his pads were up to the task.
-Admittedly we struggled to reliably find birds with our limited time afield, but when we got our cover choices right we found plenty to put smiles on both our faces, and we were able to do it without any injuries.
+Admittedly, we struggled to reliably find birds with our limited time afield, but when we got our cover choices right we found plenty to put smiles on both our faces, and we were able to do it without any injuries.

-On February 11, the final day of the Arizona quail season, we harvested our last bird of the year.
-It was a beautiful male Mearns quail taken in the closing hour before sundown.
+On Feb.
+11, the final day of the Arizona quail season, we harvested our last bird of the year.
+It was a beautiful male quail taken in the closing hour before sundown.
 We had been afield for only a few hours, coming up empty in our first cover.
 I could see Watson was starting to tire, but these were the last moments of our season, and there would be plenty of time to rest in the coming months.
-A small breeze betrayed the covey, bringing their scent cone to his nose from about sixty yards away.
+A small breeze betrayed the covey, bringing their scent cone to his nose from about 60 yards away.
 I followed as he worked down a long dry washout, eventually putting them to flight from beneath a mesquite tree.
 As he brought the bird to hand I couldn’t tell who was more tired, him or me, but we were equally happy.

 We finished our journey there, in the desert, five and a half months after we had first set out in the prairies of Montana.
 I had piled Watson and my entire life into a van and set out on a trip that I dreamed of for years.
-Hunting gear, dog food, water — you name it, we had it with us, and it took everything we had to stay out there as long as we could.
+Hunting gear, dog food, water—you name it, we had it with us, and it took everything we had to stay out there as long as we could.
 When the season starts in your part of the upland world, remember that it’s our job to keep our dogs afield as much as possible.
 They don’t know their limits.
 If your dog is anything like mine it will push itself past them.
 A little bit of preparation goes a long way in the upland world, and a lot of preparation goes even further.
 Be sure to have more water than you’ll ever think you need.
 I recommend always having food along for post hunt feedings as well, even if you’re out for just a quick cover close to home.

 Have a dog first aid kit that would impress a surgeon.
 Wound gel, gauze pads, bandage tape, suture kit, spare dog booties, even the superglue.
 The internet is full of canine first aid kits; I suggest using one as a starting point and adding anything you can think of.
-Have emergency vet info on you, and if you’re traveling to a new area do a quick search of 24-hour emergency vets in that region ahead of time.
-If you live in snake country find a trainer who does snake avoidance training, and talk to your vet about vaccinations for snake venom.
+Have emergency vet info on you, too, and if you’re traveling to a new area do a quick search of 24-hour emergency vets in that region ahead of time.
+If you live in snake country, find a trainer who does snake-avoidance training, and talk to your vet about vaccinations for snake venom.

 Most importantly, make sure you pay close attention to your dog.
 Don’t push them too hard; they’ll do that on their own.
 Make them rest when they need it, especially when you’re hunting multiple days in a row.
 We only get so many seasons with our beloved companions, and we need every minute of them we can get.